defharo/secuela-variable/README.md

 I intend to expand the table of characters to add the Greek alphabet and Cyrillic.
 I appreciate any kind of collaboration and comments to improve this typographic family.

-I have included, in the fonts and in the sources, both the individual versions (12 styles) and the variable versions (Regular & Italic) compatible with Adobe CC 2018.
+I have included, in the fonts both the individual versions (12 styles) and the variable versions (Regular & Italic) compatible with Adobe CC 2018.

 * [Secuela Character Set](/Specimen-Secuela.pdf)